 (c) With the exception stated in Paragraph (f) of this Rule, emissions of all volatile organic compounds from metal furniture coating unit subject to this Rule shall not exceed:

-(1) 2.3 pounds of volatile organic compounds per gallon of coating excluding water and exempt compounds (3.3 pounds of volatile organic compounds per gallon of solids) delivered from general, one component or general, multi-component types of coating operations; and
+(1) 2.3 pounds of volatile organic compounds per gallon of coating excluding water and exempt compounds or 3.3 pounds of volatile organic compounds per gallon of solids delivered from general, one component or general, multi-component types of coating operations; and

-(2) 3.0 pounds of volatile organic compounds per gallon of coating excluding water and exempt compounds (5.1 pounds of volatile organic compounds per gallon of solids) delivered from any other types of coating operations.
+(2) 3.0 pounds of volatile organic compounds per gallon of coating excluding water and exempt compounds or 5.1 pounds of volatile organic compounds per gallon of solids delivered from any other types of coating operations.

-(d) EPA Method 24 (40 CFR Part 60, Appendix A-7) shall be used to determine the volatile organic compounds content of coating materials used at metal furniture surface coating units unless the facility maintains records to document the volatile organic compounds content of coating materials from the manufacturer.
+(d) EPA Method 24 of Appendix A to 40 CFR Part 60 shall be used to determine the volatile organic compounds content of coating materials used at metal furniture surface coating units unless the facility maintains records to document the volatile organic compounds content of coating materials from the manufacturer.

 (e) Emissions limits established in Subparagraph (c)(2) of this Rule do not apply to stencil coatings, safety-indicating coatings, solid film lubricants, electric-insulating and thermal-conducting coatings, touch up and repair coatings, coating application utilizing hand- held aerosol cans, or cleaning operations.